XRPLF/xrpl-dev-portal/content/tx-cost.md

     * In the worst case, the transaction may be stuck in a state of being neither definitively confirmed or rejected, unless it included a `LastLedgerSequence` parameter or until you cancel it with a new transaction that uses the same `Sequence` number.
 See [reliable transaction submission](reliable_tx.html) for best practices.
 * You do not know in advance exactly what value you are signing for the `Fee` field.
     * If you are using `rippled`, you can also use the `fee_mult_max` parameter of the [`sign` command](rippled-apis.html#sign) to set a limit to the load scaling you are willing to sign.
-* You cannot look up the transaction cost if you are offline.
+* You cannot look up the current transaction cost from an offline machine.

 ### Paying More Than Necessary ###

-As a rule, the Ripple Consensus Ledger executes transactions _exactly_ as they are signed, to the extent possible.
+As a rule, the Ripple Consensus Ledger executes transactions _exactly_ as they are signed.
 (To do anything else would be difficult to coordinate across a decentralized consensus network, at the least.)
 As a consequence of this, every transaction destroys the exact amount of XRP specified by the `Fee` field, even if it is much more than the current minimum transaction cost for any part of the network.
 The transaction cost can even destroy XRP that would otherwise be set aside for an account's reserve requirement.

 ## Transaction Costs and Failed Transactions ##